Modules as effective nodes in coarse-grained networks of Kuramoto oscillators: Real Networks

 \section{Real Networks}

-So far we have seen conditions for the known behavior of 2 and 3 oscillators emerge in artificial modular networks.
+We have seen so far that, given high enough $\lambda_\text{in}$, the coarse-graining procedure recreates the synchronization properties of the reduced system in artificial modular networks with fully connected and Erdös-Rényi modules (shown only for the case of two modules).
 These networks, however, were generated in such a way as to exhibit very strong modular structure that does not resemble real world systems.
-In what follows we test our results on two famous networks, Zachary's Karate club social network and the \textit{C. Elegans} gap junctions neural network \cite{zachary1977information,white1986structure}.
-Both of these networks can be modularized.
+In what follows we test our results on two well known networks, Zachary's Karate club social network \cite{zachary1977information} and the \textit{C. Elegans} gap junctions neural network \cite{white1986structure}.
+Both of these networks can be modularized using standard procedures.
 What distinguishes them from the artificial networks constructed in this paper are structural properties such as not having full number of connections within modules and non random connections between modules per se.
-We show the effects of the coarse-graining procedure in these networks.